-During the enrollment process, each student is enrolled in a tuition refund insurance policy with A.W.G.
-Dewar, Inc. (cost included in tuition).
+OA insures each student's tuition under a tuition refund insurance policy with A.W.G.
+Dewar, Inc., the cost of which is included in tuition.
 Parents/guardians and students are responsible for understanding the coverage provided by this policy and for contacting Dewar for additional information if needed.
-Please note that the policy does not guarantee redemption of tuition money under all circumstances.
+Please note that the policy does not guarantee redemption of tuition money under all circumstances, and any refund amounts may be prorated based on the terms of the agreement between OA and Dewar.